 Since the proposed interval has variable, data-dependent length, there is an important subtlety in that the above interval length optimization must be done without using the observed data $\y$ so as to guarantee the coverage in Equation~\eqref{eq:errProbBound}.
 In addition, we would ideally like to optimize the average interval length which cannot be done based on a single $\y$.
-We therefore need a candidate state vector $\x$ that can be used to calculate average interval lengths which can then be used as the basis for the length optimization.
-Since we found in Section~\ref{sec:numerical} that the average interval lengths are not very sensitive to the choice of $\x$, it suffices to have a reasonable ansatz of what $\x$ might look like.
+We therefore need a candidate state vector $\x$ that can be used to calculate average interval lengths which are then used as the basis for the length optimization.
+Since we found in Section~\ref{sec:numerical} that the average interval lengths are not very sensitive to the choice of $\x$, it suffices to have a~reasonable ansatz for $\x$.
 Luckily, we already have that in the prior mean $\bm{\mu}_a$ of the operational method.
 In this study, we therefore set the state vector $\bm{x}$ equal to $\bm{\mu}_a$ for the interval length optimization.
-The interval lengths shown in Figures~\ref{fig:interval_length_varying_pressure_coverage_seed255} and \ref{fig:interval_length_coverage_slices_seed255} were then obtained as averages over 100 noise realizations for this choice of $\x$ and for pressure intervals centered at $x_{21} = \mu_{a,21}$.
+The interval lengths shown in Figures~\ref{fig:interval_length_varying_pressure_coverage_seed255} and \ref{fig:interval_length_coverage_slices_seed255} were obtained as averages over 100 noise realizations for this choice of $\x$ and for pressure intervals centered at $x_{21} = \mu_{a,21}$.